-≡Apply principals of movement and function, using refined mechanics to redirect outside forces.≡ Activate the psychology of combat with proper historical context- using leverage and feudal structures to neutralize outside forces.
+≡Apply principals of movement and function, using refined mechanics to redirect outside forces.≡ Activate the psychology of Chen Tai Chi application with proper historical context- using leverage and feudal structures to neutralize outside forces.
 Taijiquan is a sophisticated system of martial physics, utilizing nuanced martial strategy and body mechanics.
 However, medieval Tai Chi Chuan was not labeled as Tai Chi during Ming and early Qing Dynasty.
 With such an ancient system, it is natural for the routines to have lost its original intent in the modern commercial world of Tai Chi Chuan.
 The old masters have forgotten- we are here to remind them.
 Muscular rotations are developed with a focus on the micro and macro levels- for precision control of joint-lock techniques and polearm usage.
-Subtle movements and flex methods are used to zoom in on the natural biomechanics of martial structures- to supplement civilians and soldiers.
-Taiji emphasizes technical concepts of rooting, moving and following, sticking with an opponent (especially important when the hands are already grasped) spiraling every joint in the human body with gear-like control.
+Subtle movements and flex methods are used to zoom in/enhance natural biomechanics of martial structures- to supplement civilians and soldiers.
+Taiji emphasizes technical concepts of rooting, redirecting and following, sticking with an opponent (especially important when the hands are already grasped) spiraling every joint in the human body with gear-like control.
 The ancient classics describe Taijiquan as an art capable of deflecting thousand pounds of force with four ounces of strength, through the understanding of complex internal mechanics and practical modern psychology with feudal strategy.
 Beijing Gongfu Jia with Bajiquan strategy is dominant in short-range boxing.
 Due to the short distance, there are fast, rigid and fierce movements, much more practical for the modern era.
-Research and explore into the feudal world of Chen Tai Chi Chuan- rediscover the ancient functionality of applications in the Ancient Chen (Old/New Frames) Taiji Systems.
+Research and explore into the feudal world of Chen Tai Chi Chuan- rediscover the ancient functionality of applications in the Beijing Chen (Old/New Frames) Taiji Systems.